 For example, one hires one's time as a smuggler, fights for the resistance or deliberately falls directly into the dark side of power.
 Then numerous new missions emerge, which are simple but always entertaining.
 There you already meet the first well-known characters.
 If you want, just hang out in the cantina.
 A lot is possible - and that's exactly what is fun.
 You don't have to rush into battle, but you can use lightsabers if you want.
 The series remains true to its roots: A lot can, but must not, be determined by the character's everyday life.
 Because just sitting at the counter and drinking blue milk is boring in the long run, the missions are irritating, after all, they are also the core of the game pack.
 We don't want to spoilers, the most fun is getting involved in the adventure with a completely open mind.
 It's hard to believe, but a pull quickly develops: Just one more mission ...

-The atmosphere is good.
-“Star Wars” is everywhere: optically, playfully, sound-wise.
-The scurry factor can't quite keep up.
+The atmosphere is successful.
+"Star Wars" is everywhere: optically, playfully, sound-wise.
+The bustle factor can't quite keep up.
 A few more Sims would certainly not have harmed the districts.
 This makes Batuu look a lot less alive than it should be.
-The developers have also missed opportunities when it comes to going to bed with the hero of the galaxy - you don't see anything of that.
+The developers have also missed opportunities, for example when it comes to sleeping with the heroes of the galaxy - you don't see anything of that.
 The same applies to the morning rituals or the shops.
-It's a shame, there would have been a lot more in there.
-However, it is very attractive to equip your Sim with all sorts of gems.
-Those who have completed enough missions go shopping - for their “real home” in Sim City.
+Too bad, there could have been much more here.
+However, it is quite appealing to equip your Sim with all sorts of gems.
+If you have completed enough missions, you go shopping - for your "real home" in Sim-City.

 There is not only clothing typical of Star Wars, but also luxury interiors, including decorative elements.
 You can even build your own lightsaber and use it to duel other Sims, or you can build a droid that will follow you.
 The connection between the classic The Sims 4 and the gameplay pack The Journey to Batuu is more than successful.
 You take a lot with you from your space vacation, even the dishes to cook at home at home.
 So the trip to Batuu is not a self-contained construct, but actually an addition to the boring Sims everyday life, which is spiced up properly by it.